awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

  `Runtime`   <a name="sam-function-runtime"></a>
 The identifier of the function's [runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)\.
 **Note**: If you specify the `provided` identifier for this property, you can use the `Metadata` resource attribute to instruct AWS SAM to build the custom runtime required by this function\.
-For more information about building custom runtimes, see [Building Custom Runtimes](building-custom-runtimes.md)\.
+For more information about building custom runtimes, see [Building custom runtimes](building-custom-runtimes.md)\.
 *Type*: String
 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Runtime](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-runtime)` property of an `AWS::Lambda::Function` resource\.